gjm222/CarND-Path-Planning-Project/README.md

 ## Path planner/lane changer ##
 The path planner function called `lane_changer()` will be invoked if any of the deceleration levels were set, thus only looking for a new path if the current path was hindered.
+The lane_changer() function goes through the loop of all the cars on the road and determines best routes of either stay in the current lane, change left, or change right.

 ## Ticker ##